Deborah Froese

 Deborah Froese (born 1957) is a Canadian Mennonite writer from Winnipeg, Manitoba.

-Career

 Between 1979 and 1989, Froese worked as an audio-visual producer and photographer at VIP Communications Ltd. in Winnipeg.
 In 1994, she participated in the Manitoba Writers' Guild Mentorship Program, which led her toward writing; her first book, The Wise Washerman, was published two years later.
 From 2007 to 2017, Froese was Mennonite Church Canada's news services director.
 Between 2014 and 2017, she was an editorial director at Rebelight Publishing Incorporated, after which she became self-employed as a writer, editor, writing coach, and writing instructor.

 Works

 The Wise Washerman (1996)

 The Wise Washerman: A Folktale from Burma, illustrated by Wang Kui, was published October 1, 1996 by Hyperion Books.

 The book received positive reviews from Publishers Weekly, School Library Journal, Canadian Children's Literature, and the Manitoba Library Association.